alejoalvarez/oop/Abstraction/README.md

   **2**.
 It cannot be private because the abstract method must be implemented in the subclass.
 If we declare it as private, we cannot implement it from outside the class.<br>
   **3**.
 A concrete method is a method which has always the body.
 It is also called a complete method in java.

+- Declares the existence of methods but not the implementation of those.
+- An abstract class defines behaviors that can vary due to polyomorphism and that each explicit class that inherits from it must implement depending on its specific need.
+- You cannot have an instance of an abstract class
+- For a class to be abstract at least one of its methods must be abstract (this is the difference between a conventional class and an abstract class)
+- An abstract class cannot be instantiated but it can be inherited (Objects cannot be created directly with new)
+- Its use depends on the application of the concept of Inheritance
+- The first concrete subclass that inherits from an abstract class must implement all the superclass's methods
+- An abstract method does not define how it will behave since this logic is put in the classes that will implement the method An abstract class forces you to use inheritance

 Example Abstract class
 ```java